imissyouso/csv_aggregator_demo/README.md

 ## Implementation details

+- Does not require any external dependencies;
+- Implemented on pure php;
 - Based on **own implementation** of `HashMap` which stores on hard drive (with helping of `fseek` magic for O(1) access);
 - Perfectly demonstrates pack/unpack php functions usage;
 - As result, it does not consume extra memory while reading input data and generating result CVS file with aggregated data;